BlastSlimey/shapezipelago/README.md

   - Plantz
   - Hexagonal
   - Diamond shape (original)
-- Option: Include whacky upgrades
-  - +10
-  - x2 multiplier (sort of gamble item, the later you receive it the better)
-  - -3 trap
-  - x0.5 trap (the later you receive it the worse)
-  - Disable traps on efficiency_iii goal
-  - random category +0.2 or +2
 - Option: additional upgrade categories, needs another datapackage setting
 - Time trials
   - trials to build a factory for a random shape in a limited time frame